 + PRO: Green city

-Stockholm is one third water, and one third green space.
-This makes for an abundance of parks to picnic in during the summer and possibly sled through in the winter.
-There are smaller islands to explore and countless waterfront restaurants, cafés, bars and attractions to enjoy.
+Stockholm is one-third water and one-third green space.
+This makes for an abundance of parks to picnic in during the summer and possibly sledge through in the winter.
+There are smaller islands to explore and countless waterfront restaurants, cafés, bars, and attractions to enjoy.
 The city is clean and not very crowded at all.
-It’s easy to enjoy nature right in the inner city, as well as find a quiet forest to hike through not more than 15 minutes from the centre of town.
+It’s easy to enjoy nature right in the inner city, as well as find a quiet forest to hike through, not more than 15 minutes from the centre of town.

 Safety in Stockholm